CodeQL documentation

 • remote which represents requests and responses from the network.

-• local which represents data from local files (file), command-line arguments (commandargs), database reads (database), and environment variables(environment).
+• local which represents data from local files (file), command-line arguments (commandargs), database reads (database), environment variables(environment), standard input (stdin) and Windows registry values (“windows-registry”).
+Currently, Windows registry values are used by C# only.

 When running a CodeQL analysis, the remote threat model is included by default.
 You can optionally include other threat models as appropriate when using the CodeQL CLI and in GitHub code scanning.
 For more information, see Analyzing your code with CodeQL queries and Customizing your advanced setup for code scanning.